ewfreesRes/Regression-Modeling-with-Actuarial-and-Financial-Applications/chapter3.md

 - Determine least square fitted values for several selected values of `education`, holding other explantory variables fixed.
 For this part of the demonstration, we used their mean values.
 - Determine the proportional changes.
 Note the relation between these values from a discrete change approximation to the regression coefficient for `education` equal to 0.2064.
 - For several selected values of `logincome`, determine the corresponding proportional changes.
-- Determine least square fitted values for several selected values of `logincome`, holding other explantory variables fixed.
-- Determine the corresponding proportional changes for the fitted values.
+- Determine least square fitted values for several selected values of `logincome`, holding other explanatory variables fixed and the corresponding proportional changes for the fitted values.
 - Calculate the ratio of proportional changes of fitted values to those for income.
 Note the relation between these values (from a discrete change approximation) to the regression coefficient for `logincome` equal to 0.4935.

 `@hint`